 Between World War I and II, Maisie Dobbs returns to London only to discover that life has become rather dull.
 After working as a nurse in the first World War, Maisie needs something to keep her busy.
 So, in 1929, she opens a private investigative agency–and if she psychologizes her clients along the way, so be it.
 Maisie may be a bit too close to perfect for some readers’ taste, but we find her as sweet as can be.

-Although Phryne Fisher is another Brit of the 1920s, her detecting takes place elsewhere–on a different continent in fact.
-When she gets bored of the London season, Phryne adjourns to Australia, where she opens shop as a detective.
+Phryne Fisher is another sleuth from the 1920s, but her detecting takes place elsewhere–on a different continent in fact.
+An aristocrat with grit, Phryne solves crimes in Australia.
 If you love evocative period pieces, descriptions of sumptuous clothing, intrigue, and humor along your mystery, Phryne is your perfect female detective.

 An Unsuitable Job for a Woman